top of page

 • Must be a U.S. Citizen

-• A High School diploma from an attendance-based, accredited high school (NOT an online or computer based high school program); or
+• A high school diploma from an attendance-based, accredited school (not online or computer-based programs)

 Anyone interested in attending the Mineral Area College Law Enforcement Academy must meet the following Criminal History requirements:

-• Has never been convicted of ANY felony;
+• Have never been convicted of ANY felony;

-• Has never been convicted of an offense above the grade of a Class B misdemeanor or a Class B misdemeanor within the past ten years but
+• Have never been convicted of an offense above the grade of a Class B misdemeanor or a Class B misdemeanor within the past ten years but

-• Has never been convicted of any Domestic Violence offense;
+• Have never been convicted of any Domestic Violence offense;

 • Is not prohibited by state or federal law from operating a motor vehicle;